God made it possible, relatively easy to live without Him. He is a free choice. Love, by definition is a free choice.

 Genesis 6:6-7 ‘He was so filled with regret that He said, "I will wipe out these people I have created, and also the animals and the birds, because I am sorry that I made any of them.”’

 Why was God sorry that He created us?
-Because God is so infinitely perfect and holy.
+Because God is so infinitely perfect and holy, perfect goodness.
 And man chose to use his free will and choose what is not of God - evil ... not to love God with all of our heart, all of our mind and all of our soul/spirit.
-But to love our selves above Him and all the idols in our lives; money, possessions, popularity, and all not of Him.
+But to love ourselves above Him, above our fellow beings and all the idols in our lives; money, possessions, popularity, all not of Him.

 Leviticus 19:2 ‘Be holy, because I, the LORD your God, am holy.’